Thousands of trees to be planted to mark King’s coronation

 Funding for communities and groups to plant orchards and for the planting of trees using the Miyawaki method, which involves careful soil preparation to rapidly plant dense native woodlands that are usually the size of a tennis court, will also be available.

-The initiative will help meet targets to treble tree planting rates by the next election and ensure 16.5% of land area is under tree cover by 2050, the Government said.
+The Government claims the initiative will help meet its targets to treble tree-planting rates by the next election and ensure 16.5% of land area is under tree cover by 2050.

+However campaign group Friends of the Earth says the announcement only amounts to “a fraction” of what ministers need to do to meet their own targets.

+Campaigner Paul de Zylva said: “We certainly need to see an increase in the number of trees being planted.

 Applications for grants of £10,000 to £50,000 opened on Saturday for county, district and city councils in England.